tidwall/btree/PATH_HINT.md

 # B-tree Path Hints

 I use a thing I call path hints in my B-tree [C](https://github.com/tidwall/btree.c) and [Go](https://github.com/tidwall/btree) implementations.
+It's a search optimization.

 ## The B-tree

 A standard [B-tree](https://en.wikipedia.org/wiki/B-tree) is an ordered tree-based data structure that stores its items in nodes.
-The B-tree has is a single root node, which may have children nodes, and those children nodes may also have children nodes.
+The B-tree has a single root node, which may have children nodes, and those children nodes may also have children nodes.

 <img width="322" alt="image" src="https://user-images.githubusercontent.com/1156077/127664015-14ca38bb-1a3b-4d2f-80ff-27be0bd3d886.png">